 Contingent Liabilities and Contingencies: A contingency is an existing condition, situation, or set of circumstances involving uncertainty as to possible gain or loss.
 The uncertainty will ultimately be resolved when one or more future events occur or fail to occur.
 A contingent liability (included in Other Liabilities) and an expense are recognized when a past event has occurred, and a future outflow or other sacrifice of resources is measurable and probable.
 A contingency is considered probable when the future confirming event or events are more likely than not to occur, with the exception of pending or threatened litigation and unasserted claims, the future confirming event or events are likely to occur.
 A contingency is disclosed in the Notes to the Financial Statements if any of the conditions for liability recognition are not met and there is at least a reasonable possibility that a loss or an additional loss may have been incurred.
 A contingency is considered reasonably possible when the chance of the future confirming event or events occurring is more than remote but less than probable.
 A contingency is not recognized as a contingent liability and an expense nor disclosed in the Notes to the Financial Statements when the chance of the future event or events occurring is remote.
-A contingency is considered remote when the chance of the future event or events occurring is remote.
 A contingency is considered remote when the chance of the future event or events occurring is slight.